anjaPopovic/Connect-Four/README.md

-# Connect Four - CS203 Project
+# Connect Four

 ## Introduction

-This project is an implementation of the popular game **Connect Four**.
-The game is developed using JavaFX in the Java programming language within the IntelliJ IDEA development environment.
+This project presents an implementation of the popular game **Connect Four**, developed using JavaFX in the IntelliJ IDEA environment.
+It was created as part of the coursework for CS203 - Algorithms and Data Structures.

 ## Task Description